stanislavsa/smart-woocommerce-search/README.txt

 4. Smart WooCommerce Search Settings Page - Styling tab

 == Changelog ==

+= 1.2.2 =
+* Fixed issue with a special characters like "őűóíúéá"
+* Fixed issue with a multibyte strings

 = 1.2.1 =
 * Fixed WooCommerce 3.0 compatibility issue, when new products didn't shows up in the search results